Authors & Events

 Before he was thirty, Johann Wolfgang von Goethe had proven himself a master of the novel, drama, and lyric poetry.
 But even more impressive than his versatility was his unwillingness ever to settle into a single style or approach; whenever he used a literary form, he made it something new.

 Born in 1749 to a well-to-do family in Frankfurt, he was sent to Strasbourg to earn a law degree.
 There, he met the poet-philosopher Herder, discovered Shakespeare, and began to write poetry.
 His play Götz von Berlichingen (1773) made him famous throughout Germany.
-He was invited to the court of the duke of Sachsen-Weimar, where he quickly became a cabinet minister.
+He was invited to the court of the Duke of Saxe-Weimar, where he quickly became a cabinet minister.
 In 1774 his novel of Romantic melancholy, The Sorrows of a Young Werther, electrified all of Europe.
-Soon as he was at work on the first version of his Faust, which would finally appear as a fragment in 1790.
+Soon he was at work on the first version of his Faust, which would finally appear as a fragment in 1790.

 Goethe’s wide-ranging mind could never be confined to one form or one philosophy.
-When asked for the theme of his masterwork, Faust, he could only say.
-“From heaven through all the world to hell”; his subject was nothing smaller.
+When asked for the theme of his masterwork, Faust, he could only say, “From heaven through all the world to hell”; his subject was nothing smaller.

 Visit other sites in the Penguin Random House Network

 Start earning points for buying books!
 Just for joining you’ll get personalized recommendations on your dashboard daily and features only for members.